Orange-OpenSource/casskop/website/docs/5_operations/3_5_backup_restore.md

 ## Restore

-Following the same logic, a CassandraRestore object must be created to trigger a restore:
-A restore must refer to a Backup object in K8S
+Following the same logic, a CassandraRestore object must be created to trigger a restore, and it must refer to an existing CassandraBackup object in K8S:

 ```yaml
 apiVersion: db.orange.com/v1alpha1